tomcoh5/SimpleScriptsAndWeb/aws-automation../README.md

-jenkins pipeline for installing & configuring aws and deploying ec2 instance with apache
+jenkins job for installing & configuring aws and deploying ec2 instance with apache please make sure have them both and configuring the crendetials